spewspews/grepfs/README.md

 ```
 	echo -n regex > dirnamegrep
 ```
-That calls grep on the remote server with the regular expression "regex" that you provided.
+That calls grep on the remote server in the directory provided with the regular expression "regex" that you provided.
 The results are returned by reading the same file:

 ```
 	cat dirnamegrep
 ```

-The following script can be very helpful:
+The following script is helpful:
 ```
 #!/bin/rc
 echo -n $1 > dirnamegrep